Fatal Motorcycle Accidents

 - Lower mass and weight: the average bike weighs 4x less than a typical car

-- Smaller profile that make motorcycles harder to see, especially head on
+- Smaller profiles that make motorcycles harder to see, especially head on

 - Higher sidebelts and thicker A-pillars on modern vehicles, which result in greater blind spots